The Russell Hotel North Bay Scarborough

 The town centre is a fifteen minute walk away unless you choose to walk around the castle headland, well worth the effort.
 An open topped bus operates along this route during the summer months and will drop you off at the harbour side Futurist Theatre or Scarborough Spa.

-The Stephen Joseph Theatre, opposite the railway station, is exactly one mile away.
-The Spa, YMCA and Futurist Theatre offers a variety of entertainment throughout most of the year.
+The Stephen Joseph Theatre, opposite the railway station, the Spa and YMCA offer a variety of entertainment throughout most of the year.
 Scarborough has an interesting range of shops, museums, cafe's and restaurants.
 The town is full of history with the castle, old buildings and narrow cobbled streets.
 Stunning in all seasons.

 Olivers Mount, famous for its motorcycle racing, and memorial overlooking the town is worth a visit .There are many local walks with refreshment venues worth visiting.
 (We've got details!)
 We are just off the Cleveland Way with its spectacular views, definitely worth the effort and deserving of a picnic lunch.